 1. Federal Medicaid Expansion - Staffing and funding adjustments are made due to the expansion of Medicaid eligibility to include people whose incomes are at 138 percent of the federal poverty level or less, as allowed by the Patient Protection and Affordable Care Act.
 Enrollment in the Presumptive Supplemental Security Income (SSI) program will close on January 1, 2014.
 The Presumptive Supplemental Security Income (SSI) program will close on January 1, 2014.
-The Presumptive Supplemental Security Income program provides Medicaid coverage for approximately 20,000 clients with long-term medical conditions that make them likely to meet federal disability criteria, but their federal disability determinations are pending.
+The Presumptive Supplemental Security Income federal disability criteria, but their federal disability determinations are pending.
 The federal government provides a 50 percent match for this program.
 Washington will receive an enhanced 75 percent federal match for currently enrolled clients because Washington is an "expansion state" under the Affordable Care Act (ACA).
 New clients can enroll under the expansion with a 100 percent federal match.
 Under the ACA, the federal government will match Medicaid work that is application and maintenance related at 75 percent, instead of the current 50 percent.
 (General Fund-State, General Fund-Federal)